vijithassar/d3-textwrap/README.md

 </svg>
 ```

 6) Similarly, note that in most cases the bounds should be subject to the same transforms as the text node.
+It's much simpler this way.

 Doing otherwise isn't technically wrong or in any way prohibited, but can be a huge pain to position properly because the rect node and the text node are being moved around without really cooperating.

 ```html
 <svg>